Everything starts with a bang.

 And this transition doesn’t have to be painful if you know how to adjust your goals:

-Go Easy On Yourself: When you think, “I’m done I give up,” withhold self-judgement, take your time, and stay hopeful while you explore your options and calculate your next move.
+Go easy on yourself: When you think, “I’m done I give up,” withhold self-judgment, take your time, and stay hopeful while you explore your options and calculate your next move.

 Learn from your mistakes: Take stock of all the experience, skills, and knowledge you gained chasing the impossible dream.
 Then use them to your advantage in your new goal.

 Stay grounded: Remember that transitions have their obstacles, too.
 Plan for them!
 This time you’ll be ready for the challenges.

 Once you let go of the stigma and shame of giving up, and embrace the opportunities, you’ll find clarity and courage to forge a fresh path.

 When NOT to give up: The bitter consequences of quitting too soon